IIIF/awesome-iiif/readme.md

 Tools and resources that provide functionality for presenting IIIF materials in an exhibition-like setting (and potentially other functionality).

+- [Panel Truck](https://geoservices.leventhalmap.org/cartinal/documentation/panel-truck.html) - Vue-based presentation tool, embeddable into any page as a Web Component, which supports slide-like narration over one or multiple IIIF sources, as well as static images and tiled map sources. ([Example](https://geoservices.leventhalmap.org/panel-truck/example.html))
 - [Exhibit](https://exhibit.so/) - A free IIIF storytelling tool that allows for guided navigation of one or more IIIF Manifests using annotations.
 - [Storiiies Editor](https://storiiies-editor.cogapp.com/) – a free online storytelling platform for creating guided tours of a single IIIF manifest using annotations.
 - [Curation Tools](http://codh.rois.ac.jp/software/) - Set of tools, including a Viewer, Curation Manager, Curation Board, and more from the Center for Open Data in the Humanities (all tool descriptions in Japanese, some also available in English).